thekvs/erlidna/README.md

 ## Description

-The **erlidna** library provides a simple interface to the [IDNA part of GNU libidn library](http://www.gnu.org/software/libidn/reference/libidn-idna.html) implemented as NIFs.
+The **erlidna** library provides a simple interface to the [IDNA part of GNU libidn library](http://www.gnu.org/software/libidn/reference/libidn-idna.html) implemented in NIFs.

 ## Building and Installing